oracle/opengrok/Tuning-for-large-code-bases.md

 ## Indexer

-OpenGrok script by default uses 2GB of heap and 16MB per thread for flush size of Lucene docs indexing (when to flush to disk).
-It also uses default 32bit JRE.
+The `indexer.py` script by default does not set Java heap size so it will use the default value.
 This **might not** be enough.

-You might need to consider this:
+### Lucene flush buffer size

 Lucene 4.x sets indexer defaults:

 ```